Functional Manual Reaction

 The forces applied to bones during FMR are relatively gentle and carry little risk because they are consistent with the physiological movement that is occurring.
 During the FMR techniques, the hands can be placed on adjacent bones, but also can be placed so that they cross multiple joints.
 Because of this, FMR is not always specific to a particular joint, but it is always specific in each of the three planes to the particular activity, as well as what body parts are creating the motion.

-At Rebound Physical Therapy, our Boise physical therapist is highly experienced in Functional Manual Reaction™, using the best methods to create the most effective and successful treatment plans for you.
-If you are in need of physical therapy treatments, contact us today at Boise, ID to schedule your initial appointment.
+At Rebound Physical Therapy, our Boise and Meridian physical therapist is highly experienced in Functional Manual Reaction™, using the best methods to create the most effective and successful treatment plans for you.
+If you are in need of physical therapy treatments, contact us today at Boise and Meridian, ID to schedule your initial appointment.
 Our dedicated and highly trained physical therapists will use the methods of Functional Manual Reaction™ to create the perfect plan for your specific needs!